 Night driving can be more dangerous if you have problems with your headlights.
 Dirty headlights may give only half the light they should.
 This cuts down your ability to see, and makes it harder for others to see you.
 Make sure your lights are clean and working.
 Headlights can be out of adjustment.
 If they don't point in the right direction, they won't give you a good view and they can blind other drivers.
-Have a qualified person make sure they are adjusted property.
+Have a qualified person make sure they are adjusted properly.

 Other Lights.
-In order for you to be seen easily, the following must be clean and working property:
+In order for you to be seen easily, the following must be clean and working properly:

-- Reflectors
+- Reflectors.

-- Marker lights
+- Marker lights.

-- Clearance lights
+- Clearance lights.

-- Taillights
+- Taillights.

-- Identification lights
+- Identification lights.